compsciacademy/fulltime-program-2021-Q2/Week02/Week03/Day11/README.md

 When someone starts the game, they are prompted to find or create their player character.

   * start game
+    * select game style (player vs player or computer)
         * find or create Player
-        * get a cat
+            * select or get a cat
+                * select: from a list of player owned cats
+                * get: how to get a cat? *PENDING v2 (for now, a player will start with a cat)

+    * load and run competition
+        * display competition outcome
+    * compete again or quit

 Start Game
     Describe what starting a game entails here.